0x78654C/xBot-Twitch-WPF/README.md

     hardcoded !ss command for shout a streamer hardcoded !yt command for youtube current song played on xBot youtube player hardcoded !weather Weather Forecast command
+    hardcoded !gl for whishing good luck to some one in chat from you

 (more to come)